Cryptocurrency trading can be less costly for you if you can follow up with the following tips on how to reduce fees when trading.

 The actual problem here is that most crypto traders have to use debit and credit cards because of the benefits of using these cards and financial implications involved with other methods, but they end up paying around 3.99% or more on most cryptocurrency exchanges.

 For instance, you would need to buy with a credit/debit card because it helps you buy quickly but there are other methods you can use and achieve the same speed.

 Coinbase charges the least for credit card purchases and is 3.99 percent of the transaction.

-Again, since Visa and Master Card now classify cryptocurrency purchases as cash advances, you will pay more fees when using their credit cards to purchase cryptocurrencies through them, and that's on top of high interest rates charged on the advances.
+Again, since Visa and Master Card now classifies cryptocurrency purchases as cash advances, you will pay more fees when using their credit cards to purchase cryptocurrencies through them, and that's on top of high-interest rates charged on the advances.
 Hence, you might want to understand whether your credit card classifies your purchase as a cash advance.
-Otherwise, you are better off paying full amount for the crypto than getting the cash advance to buy.
+Otherwise, you are better off paying the full amount for the crypto than getting the cash advance to buy.